 after Communion, p.

 to the Father, and to the Son, and to the Holy Spirit; as it

-was in the beginning, is now, and will be forever.
+was in the beginning, is now, and will be for ever.

 is invited to enjoy a time of fellowship and refreshments

-following the 10am service this week provided by Camille
+following the 10am service this week provided by Karen &

 remember in your prayers…